concordant-app/documentation/README.md

 ```
 import { Something } from './another-file'
 ```
 These dependencies are extracted from the code using [language specific import clauses](#which-technologies-does-concordant-support).
 More dependencies can also be added by hand.
-See more in the [Configuration guide.](#additional-dependencies--blindspots)
+See more in the [configuration guide.](#additional-dependencies--blindspots)

 <img align="right" width="60%" height="60%" src="./change%20effects%20screenshot.png">